codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
-Attire.
+Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.

 ## Daily Trivia

-How long is an IPv6 address?
+What does the term MIME stand for, in regards to computing?
- 1. 64 bits
+ 1. Multipurpose Interleave Mail Exchange
- 2. 128 bytes
+ 2. Multipurpose Internet Mail Extensions
- 3. 32 bits
+ 3. Mail Interleave Method Exchange
- 4. 128 bits
+ 4. Mail Internet Mail Exchange

 <details>
   <summary>Answer</summary>
-  128 bits
+  Multipurpose Internet Mail Extensions
 </details>